BILL ANALYSIS

 Summary

-This bill imposes a windfall profits excise tax on crude oil, directly reducing profitability for oil and gas producers and refiners.
+This bill imposes a 50% excise tax on crude oil profits above a 2025 baseline, directly reducing profitability for oil and gas producers and refiners.
 The tax revenue will be rebated to individual taxpayers, providing a minor, broad-based consumer stimulus.
+This is a direct transfer of wealth from the energy sector to consumers.

 Track Bills Like S4111 Daily